 Blueberry Soil Mix - How To Make Acidic Soil

 One of the specifics when growing blueberries is their acid soil requirement.
-They will grow in soils with pH between 3.5 and 6.5, but they prefer soils with pH between 4 and 5.
+They will grow in soils with a pH between 3.5 and 6.5, but they prefer soils with a pH between 4 and 5.

 There are several ways one can prepare proper soil for blueberries.
-One of the simplest ways is to mix two thirds of ordinary potting mix and one third of potting mix designed for plants like azaleas, rhododendrons, camellias, hydrangeas etc. or one third of peat moss.
+One of the simplest ways is to mix two-thirds of ordinary potting mix and one-third of the potting mix designed for plants like azaleas, rhododendrons, camellias, hydrangeas, etc., or one-third of peat moss.

 One similar blueberry soil mix recipe:

 - three-fifths of ordinary potting soil,